 Student work is an important part of your financial aid award.
-Most students enjoy working while on campus since it gives them a sense of community outside of the classroom.
-Students find jobs in the University museums, offices, libraries, labs, and at the hospital.
-Although you are expected to work to contribute toward your education, you will receive a paycheck every other week just like any other part-time job.
+Most students enjoy working while on campus, as it gives them a sense of community outside of the classroom.
+Students find jobs at UChicago’s on-campus hospital and in University museums, offices, libraries, and labs.
+Although you are expected to work to contribute toward your education, it is not mandatory.
+If you don’t work, you will not receive the work-related funding portion of your financial aid award.
+While working, you will receive a paycheck every two weeks, just like any other part-time job.
 How you use it is up to you.
+Many students will use the income earned to pay for books, supplies, and extracurricular activities.
 Some students help their parents pay the bill in the Bursar’s Office.
-Most students will use the income earned to pay for books, supplies, and extracurricular activities.

 If you are hired into a Federal Work-Study position, you must provide your employer with your Employment Authorization Form.
-This form is unique to you and details your Federal Work-Study award amount and is required in order to be hired into a Federal Work-Study position.
+This form is unique to you, details your Federal Work-Study award amount, and is required in order to be hired into a Federal Work-Study position.
 You can access your Employment Authorization form as follows:

 - Log in to your MyUChicago student portal

 - Click Finances > Financial Aid > Student Reports

 - Select “FWS Authorization Form” from the report drop-down and click “View Report” (make sure your pop-up blocker is disabled)

 The form must be submitted to your employer before you can start working.